-Bring stories to life through 3D models projected into the real world with our app, ARc Stories – the world’s first sequential augmented storytelling app – and your smartphone camera.
-An AR experience augments or supplements a real world environment with audio, video, maps, 3D animated graphics, and GPS data.
-We provide a range of services from story conceptualization, storyboarding, modeling through to execution.
+Bring stories to life through augmented reality media projected into the real world using our app, ARc Stories – the world’s first journalistic AR app – and your smartphone camera.
+An AR experience combines your view of the real world environment with overlaid audio, video, maps or 3D animated graphics, using custom triggers or your GPS location to start the experience.

 In collaboration with the ATTeam from the Red Cross Pancevo (part of the Red Cross Serbia), we created #STOPtrafficking2016 to raise awareness about the issue of

 modern human trafficking.
 The AR experience was released on July 30, 2016 as part of the World Day Against Trafficking in Persons and explores the issue through the stories of three people affected by it.
 It uses traffic stop signs as triggers, and users can go up to a real world stop sign or a graphic of one to view the story.
 Read more here.

 For The Washington Post, we created a walkthrough of the events preceding Freddie Gray’s death after his arrest in Baltimore, Maryland on April 19, 2015.
 Using 3D models, audio, maps, court documents and witness testimony, users can better understand the complexities of the case and the disparities in the cases presented by the prosecution and defense in relation to Grey’s death.

 The piece is narrated by Post local reporter Lynh Bui and was the first use of AR to report on a trial, published in May 2016.
 Read more here.